 The Rule does not expressly require or prohibit listing a specific number of refills on a contact lens prescription.
 However, the Rule does require that prescriptions be good for at least one year, unless medical judgment about the ocular health of a patient requires otherwise.
 The Rule does not allow prescribers to specify a limited number of lenses in a way that undercuts the required minimum duration of a year — not without a legitimate medical reason due to a patient’s condition.
 Also, check your state law.
 It may require a duration longer than one year (which would be permissible under federal law), and may expressly require or prohibit including refill quantities on a prescription.

 As a contact lens seller, do I have to give customers an opportunity to give me a contact lens prescription when buying lenses?

 Yes.
-You must have a clear and easy to understand way for a customer to give you a copy of their prescription (for example, by e-mail, text message, or file upload) before asking for the prescriber’s contact information to verify it, and before placing the order.
+You must have a clear and easy to understand way for customers to give you a copy of their prescription (for example, by e-mail, text message, or file upload) and this must be offered to customers before asking them for their prescribers’ contact information to verify the prescription, and before placing the order.

 How do I comply with this requirement for phone orders?

 You have to tell your customers how they can present their prescriptions before asking for a prescriber’s contact information for verification.
 In this instance, you must offer the prescription presentation by e-mail, text message, or file upload.

 “Eight business hours” for Verification